The Holy Innocents of Our Day

 Contact: Carolyn Yost

-MEN'S DINNER AND A BOOK: The next Men's Dinner and a Book meeting is January 9 from 6:30pm-9:00pm.
-This meeting's book is entitled Conclave: a novel by Robert Harris.
-All men at Holy Innocents' are included and invited to attend!
-For more info, please contact Jeremy Webber
+MEN'S DINNER AND A BOOK: The next Men's Dinner and a Book meeting is March 13 from 6:30pm-9:00pm to discuss The Power of One by Bryce Courtenay.
+For more info, please contact Jeremy Webber.

 Contact: Jeremy Webber